vowywowy/homelab/README.md

 ## TODO
 - Make a `run.sh` that prompts for a Plex claim token, sets ADVERTISE_IP appropriately, and brings up the stack.
 - Make a central reverse proxy option to proxy **all** traffic through Nginx.
 Currently only SMB and Plex non-web ports are not being proxied.
 SMB is easy to proxy and has been tested but Plex's non-web ports aren't as simple.
-- Restrict Watchtower to specific times for Plex since an update during streaming may be unenjoyable.